popoygaming/SPFXPagination/README.md

 ## Prerequisites

-> Create two (2) SPO List in the site collection where the webpart will be installed/tested with details below
+Create two (2) SPO List in the site collection where the webpart will be installed/tested with details below
->> List Titles:
+- **List Title of Lists to be created**
   - Application Feedback
   - Support Feedback

->> Columns
+- **Columns/Fields to be created**
   - ApplicationName - Single line of text
   - BusinessOwner - Person or Group
   - FeedBackMessage - Single line of text